 If they work on a special non-working holiday, they would be entitled to their basic salary plus an additional 30%.

-Filipino virtual assistants do understand that there will be holidays when they would need to work.
+Filipino virtual assistants do understand that there will be holidays when they will need to work.
 Asking your VA to do that doesn’t have to be awkward.
 There are things you can do to make talking about this a painless process.

 1. Check out the Philippine Holiday Calendar